-Dual Enrollment is a program for students in grades 9-12 who qualify to participate.
+Dual Enrollment is a program for students in grades 10-12 who qualify based on the guidelines set by the Georgia Student Finance Commission and the college of their choice.
 Students may enroll on a part-time or full-time basis (up to 15 total semester hours/12 quarter hours per institution) as a Dual Enrollment student and take college courses.
-Students will receive high school and college credit simultaneously when attending and passing approved college classes.
-College courses must be selected from the approved Dual Enrollment Course Directory list.
+Students will receive high school and college credits simultaneously when attempting and passing approved college courses.
+College courses must be selected from the approved Dual Enrollment Course Directory list that can be found on the GSFC website.
+It is the students/guardians responsibility to be aware of Dual Enrollment deadlines (high school and postsecondary institution).
+In order to participate students must meet all dual requirements of the Dual Enrollment program, local system, GADOE, and the postsecondary institution.

-The Dual Enrollment dual-credit program is available for all three college terms for semester schedules, or all four quarters for quarter schedules.
-The program provides assistance to cover all postsecondary tuition fees, mandatory fees, and book cost.
+The Dual Enrollment program is available for all three college terms for semester schedules, or four out of the five quarters for quarter schedules.
+The program provides assistance to cover all postsecondary tuition fees, mandatory fees, and book costs.
 In some cases, students may be charged or be expected to purchase course-related fees, supplies or equipment.
-Dual Enrollment courses do not count against any maximum hourly caps for the HOPE scholarships or grants.
+Dual Enrollment courses do not count against any maximum hourly caps for the HOPE scholarships...

-Student and guardian should schedule an advisement session with the counselor prior to the high school's participation deadline.
+Students and guardians should schedule an advisement session with their high school Dual Enrollment coordinator prior to the high school's participation deadline.